asranasinghe/city_crime/README.md

 | 2023            | NIBRS            | [Download NIBRS data](https://www.icpsr.umich.edu/web/NACJD/series/128); Filtered for San Antonio only
 | 2010-2022       | UCR              | [San Diego Historical Crime Actuals 1950-2022](https://www.sandiego.gov/sites/default/files/crime-actuals1950-2022.pdf).

-For information on how the differing reporting protocols were reconciled, see "Section III.
-Standardizing UCR-NIBRS Reporting Differences".
+For information on how the differing reporting protocols were reconciled, see "Section IV.
+About UCR-NIBRS + Bridging the Gap".

 For additional verification of NIBRS data, official department publications of homicide data for 2023 was taken from the [Crime Against Persons January-December 2023](https://www.sandiego.gov/sites/default/files/2024-02/2023cumneighborhood.pdf) report.